Handling bosses well may work for some time, but one may end up as one of them. A bad boss may be a lot to swallow.

 Pompous Leaders May Bring Benefits and Complications

-In the articles of incorporation for the SRF church, there is much on getting lands, properties, and give nothing of it to lay members.
-And yet, some try to become millionaires and show off themselves, rather than letting sects and others get their valuables.
-Gine Mollicone-Long teaches:
+In the articles of incorporation for the SRF church, there is much on getting lands, properties, and give nothing of it to poor lay members who find they have been swindled.
+But Gine Mollicone-Long teaches:

-Once you have really captured the energy of "BEING" a millionaire, you must embody that energy.
-Make it a part of you.
-You do this by relating your feelings to your thoughts.
-Then, . . . come back to the present.
-You have the "BEING a millionaire" energy with you and you can take it with you wherever you go.
+A millionaire . . . you must embody that energy.
+Make it a part of you. . . .
 Then, . . . the Law of Attraction is in full motion and it will only be a matter of time before your physical reality matches your energetic reality [after you have been] maintaining a strong vibrational match to what you want.
 You would be better to focus your efforts on sustaining the positive energy in order to speed up the process of attraction.
 (2007:54)

 Avery, Matt.
 Be Your Own Boss.
 London: Hodder Education, 2010.